-Lord Of The Rings Series: Amazon Prime is coming up with a new prequel series set in The Second Age, thousands of years before the events of The Lord of the Rings and The Hobbit.
+The Lord Of The Rings TV Series: Amazon Prime is coming up with a new prequel series set in The Second Age, thousands of years before the events of The Lord of the Rings and The Hobbit.

 The Lord of the Rings is a pop-culture phenomenon whose fandom does not (at least in the near future) seem to cease.
 The bestselling novels of JRR Tolkien have adapted multiple times for various mediums (radio, film, stage) in different formats (live-action and animation).
 Despite the numerous adaptations, Peter Jackson’s 2001 trilogy is the only one which is remembered till date.

 In 2017, Amazon Prime bagged the television and digits rights for a whopping $250 million dollars.
-The streaming giant is coming up with a web series which is touted to be the biggest of all time.
+The streaming giant is coming up with a web series that is touted to be the biggest of all time.
 Reuters reports that the streaming service’s forthcoming “Lord of the Rings” series could cost as much as $500 million.
 Ever since the announcement, the expectations have skyrocketed and the viewers are eagerly waiting for the series premiere.
-From its plot to release date to production status, here’ is everything we know about Lord Of The Rings series.
+From its plot to release date to production status, here’ is everything we know about The Lord Of The Rings TV series.

-Lord Of The Rings Series Plot
+The Lord Of The Rings TV Series Plot

 In March 2018, it was reported that the show would be a prequel of sorts, taking place in the Second Age of Middle Earth.
 For the uninitiated, The Lord of the Rings and The Hobbit Trilogy occur towards the end of the Third Age.
 Hence, the show will have a totally different setting and we can expect the back story of Sauron (The titular Lord) and Aragorn’s ancestors.
 It will be quite interesting to see how the story pans out because the Second Age nearly consists of 3,341 years.
 The makers will have plenty of material to play with.

-Lord Of The Rings Series Cast
+The Lord Of The Rings TV Series Cast

 - Robert Aramayo